 Term Meaning Amenity Impact Includes disturbance from the keeping of animals due to noise, odour, dust, vermin, effluent, or the unsightliness of structures used to house animals Animal 'Animal' includes a mammal, bird, reptile, amphibian, or fish.
 'Animal' does not include a human being (as defined by the Prevention of Cruelty to Animals Act 1979, NSW).
-Authorised Officer An employee of Bellingen Shire Council provided with delegated authority to act under the Local Government Act 1993 Council Bellingen Shire Council DPI NSW Department of Primary Industries Livestock Includes cattle, horses, donkeys, mules, asses, camels, sheep, goats, and deer; including any that are a 'mini' breed Prescribed premises An adjoining dwelling, school, shop, office, factory, workshop, church or other place of public worship, public hall or premises used for the manufacture, preparation or storage of food
+Authorised Officer An employee of Bellingen Shire Council provided with delegated authority to act under the Local Government Act 1993 Council Bellingen Shire Council DPI NSW Department of Primary Industries Fully Fledged A pullet is ready to begin laying eggs, generally around 16-24 weeks old.
+This is the sign when your chick is no longer a baby or teenager but a full-fledged adult, but still will not be fully grown (usually 12 months).
+Livestock Includes cattle, horses, donkeys, mules, asses, camels, sheep, goats, and deer; including any that are a 'mini' breed Prescribed premises An adjoining dwelling, school, shop, office, factory, workshop, church or other place of public worship, public hall or premises used for the manufacture, preparation or storage of food Residential Generally, property zoned R1/B2 as outlined in the Bellingen Local Environmental Plan 2010 (LEP) under Clause 2.1 Land Use Zones.
+Rural Residential Generally, property zoned R5 as outlined in the Bellingen Local Environmental Plan 2010 (LEP) under Clause 2.1 Land Use Zones.
+Rural Generally, property zoned RU1/RU2/C2/C3/C4 as outlined in the Bellingen Local Environmental Plan 2010 (LEP) under Clause 2.1 Land Use Zones.

-5 COUNCIL'S POWER TO CONTROL AND REGULATE ANIMALS
+5. COUNCIL'S POWER TO CONTROL AND REGULATE ANIMALS